TeraTermProject/teraterm/doc/en/html/reference/build_library_with_cmake.md

     8. Visual Studio 8 2005
     select no

-VS2005を選択した場合、
-このバッチファイルから cmake 3.11.4 をダウンロードして `libs\cmake-3.11.4-win32-x86` に
-インストールできます。
+When VS2005 is selected, you can download cmake 3.11.4 and install into `libs\cmake-3.11.4-win32-x86`.

-### cmakeを使用する場合
+### By using cmake

-Visual Studio 2019 x86 の場合
+Case of Visual Studio 2019 x86

     cmake -DCMAKE_GENERATOR="Visual Studio 16 2019" -DARCHITECTURE=Win32 -P buildall.cmake

-Visual Studio 2017 x86 の場合
+Case of Visual Studio 2017 x86

     cmake -DCMAKE_GENERATOR="Visual Studio 15 2017" -P buildall.cmake

-Visual Studio 2017 x64 の場合
+Case of Visual Studio 2017 x64

     cmake -DCMAKE_GENERATOR="Visual Studio 15 2017 Win64" -P buildall.cmake`

-Visual Studio 2005の場合は、cmakeのバージョン3.11.4以前を使用
-(cmake が libs\cmake-3.11.4-win32-x86 にインストールしてある場合)
+When Visual Studio 2005 is used, cmake 3.11.4 or earlier(if cmake is installed in libs\cmake-3.11.4-win32-x86).

     libs\cmake-3.11.4-win32-x86\bin\cmake.exe" -DCMAKE_GENERATOR="Visual Studio 8 2005" -P buildall.cmake

-## MinGW 共通
+## MinGW common

-各々の環境のcmakeを使用する
+Using cmake in each environment.

     cmake -DCMAKE_GENERATOR="Unix Makefiles" -P buildall.cmake

-# 各フォルダについて
+# Regarding each directory

-## 生成されるライブラリフォルダ
+## Library directory generated

-- 次のフォルダにライブラリの `*.h` , `*.lib` が生成される
+- Library `*.h` and `*.lib` are created in the following:
 	- `oniguruma_{compiler}`
 	- `openssl_{compiler}`
 	- `putty`
 	- `SFMT_{compiler}`
 	- `zlib_{compiler}`

-## download アーカイブダウンロードフォルダ

-- ダウンロードしたアーカイブファイルが置かれる
-- 自動でダウンロードされる
-- ダウンロードされていると再利用する
+## Downloaded archive directory

+- Downloaded archives are stored.
-- ビルド後、参照する必要がなければ削除できる
+- Downloading automatically.
+- Re-use these archives downloaded already.
+- Can be removed if these archives do not need after building.

-## build ビルドフォルダ
+## Build directory

-- `build/oniguruma/{compiler}/` などの下でビルドされる
-- 再ビルドするときは、あらかじめ削除すること
-- ビルド後、参照する必要がなければ削除できる
+- Building under `build/oniguruma/{compiler}/`.
+- Remove it in advance if rebuliding.
+- Can be removed if this do not need after building.